The Employment Law Review: Brazil

 If an employee works beyond his or her contractual working day, the company must remunerate the excess hours as overtime, with a minimum rate of 50 per cent more than the ordinary wage for an hour, although there are collective bargaining agreements that establish higher percentages.
 The employee may work only two overtime hours per day, so that the working day is limited to a maximum of 10 hours.

-Hours worked on Sundays or holidays, if not offset in the subsequent week, must be remunerated by 100 per cent of the ordinary wage, irrespective of whether they exceed the daily or weekly limit.
+Hours worked on Sundays or holidays, if not offset in the subsequent week, must be remunerated with a supplement of 100 per cent of the ordinary wage, irrespective of whether they exceed the daily or weekly limit.

 Foreign workers may work in Brazil if they hold a residency visa, which is temporary.
 Requirements for granting visas are set forth in the law and in the regulations of the Ministry of Justice.